developer-portal/content/README.md

 The website would consist of several sections.
 Each section would contain a set of pages.
 Each content file must start with initial section in YAML syntax describing the title and where the file belongs.

+**Tip**: Any internal links that work here, in the repository, would also work on the portal.

 #### An Example for DevAssistant
 Every file except the main page would start with:
 ```yaml